-I was riding across what I would describe as a desolate high-desert plain.
+I was riding across a desolate high-desert plain.
+The steppes of central Wyoming.
 The kind of area where no plant is able to grow taller than six or eight inches.
 Bonsai sagebrush as far as the eye could see.
 Nothing for miles except an occasional rabbit or antelope.
 Now, some people appreciate this kind of environment, and I applaud them.
 I also realize that calling a desert “empty” is to betray an ignorance of the abundance of life there.
 So I guess I would say “empty” as in no landmarks, nothing to entertain the eye.
 Just a lot of sand and rock and sagebrush and rolling terrain to drop into and climb back out of.
 And that was just the first mile.

 I crossed a dirt road and had to make a decision: the Bikepacking Route turned left to go around a piece of private property.
 I had written to the owner and received permission to cross his property.
 Should I stick with Jan’s route, or be the cool guy who gets to ride the special route?
 What do you think I did?

 Not soon after I blew off Jan’s route, I came to a creek.
 And what do you know?
 This is western Wyoming.
 Bridges?
 Who needs bridges?
 I would have to ford it or turn around.
 I’d forded three creeks the day before.
 I was a pro now.
 And this crossing wasn’t very wide and didn’t look too deep.
 So I moved ahead.